 Airlie Beach is the gateway to the Whitsunday Islands, Whitehaven Beach and the Great Barrier Reef.
 It’s a colourful, cosmopolitan and inviting holiday town lying on the shores of a palm fringed beach overlooking the waters of Pioneer Bay - dotted with yachts.
 Airlie is part of the picturesque mainland peninsula that reaches out to the Whitsunday Passage and provides the ideal mainland base for exploring the Whitsundays.

 As you drive into Airlie Beach (through Cannonvale) the road climbs above Coral Sea Marina (formerly Abell Point Marina), providing expansive views of the indented coastline, the aquamarine sea and the shapes of distant islands on the horizon.
 You cannot avoid the holiday feeling that scene evokes, nor the relaxed tropical ambience as you wander around the village streets and down to the vast lagoon - a free public swimming pool.

-Airlie Beach offers visitors a broad array of accommodation from stylish resorts hotels and apartments on the hillside to bed & breakfasts (B&Bs, more like small hotels), camping and caravan parks as well as motels and hostels.
+Airlie Beach offers visitors a broad array of accommodation from stylish resorts hotels and apartments on the hillside to AirB&Bs, traditional B&Bs, camping and caravan parks as well as motels and hostels.

 You can find camping options in town with a few hostels providing a parking over night option plus facilities for a small fee.
 Caravan parks are located in the suburbs of Cannonvale and Jubilee Pocket.
 Public toilets and shower facilities can be found at the lagoon, near the sailing club and VMR and at Cannonvale Beach.